 Going to the hospital brings its own set of risks, though, namely that you might catch something worse while you’re there.
 I’m fairly certain we caught this flu when we took our kid to urgent care for

 You ever sit in your own flu-made hell, wondering how in the world this happened to you?
 Do you ever see your friend talk about how they made it through the flu in only four days, while you're on day number 10?
 If you have, then you've also probably wondered how you can boost your

 After a few days, you might start to view every door knob with disgust, every toilet with disdain, and every surface as nothing more than a hotbed of germs and bacteria.
 You’re still too sick to do much cleaning, to be sure, but you silently swear that as soon as you have the energy you're going to

 disinfect every part of your life.
 "When Is This Going To End?"

 You’ll ask yourself this question, repeatedly, every single day, multiple times a day, until the day you're no longer battling the flu.
 You’ll Google

 For many of us, missing a day of work means losing a substantial portion of our income.
-That’s hard for those who live check to check, or who run out of paid sick days.
+That’s hard for those who

+there are no federal requirements for paid sick days, which means it's up to employers.
+For numerous Americans, getting sick doesn't just mean battling an illness, it means battling lost wages, dwindling bank accounts, and the inability to feed their families.
 Check out Romper's new video series, Bearing The Motherload , where disagreeing parents from different sides of an issue sit down with a mediator and talk about how to support (and not judge) each other’s parenting perspectives.
 New episodes air Mondays on Facebook.